Breakfast at The Plaza

 Close by is Grand Central Terminal, the historic train station which is the largest in the world by number of platforms.
 Beautiful architectural and historic finds abound in The Grand Central Terminal including the elaborately decorated astronomical ceiling in the Main Concourse.
 Grand Central is also home to fine dining restaurants like The Oyster Bar & Restaurant and Cipriani Dolci.
 The elegant bar and cocktail lounge The Campbell Apartment is also located in Grand Central.
 The Campbell Apartment was the former private office and salon of 1920s tycoon John W. Campbell.
 The Campbell Apartment is frequently cited as one of the “best bars in America.”
 Guided tours of Grand Central can be arranged by The Plaza’s Concierge team with advanced notice required.

-Dine with the “in-crowd” at The Plaza Food Hall by Todd English
+Dine with the “in-crowd” at The Todd English Food Hall

 Coveted Seating & a Sip of the Bubbly at The Champagne Bar